technyon/nuki_hub/README.md

 ## Supported devices

 <b>Supported ESP32 devices:</b>
-- Nuki Hub is compiled against all ESP32 models with Wi-Fi and Bluetooh Low Energy (BLE) which are supported by ESP-IDF 5.5.0 and Arduino Core 3.3.0.
+- Nuki Hub is compiled against all ESP32 models with Wi-Fi and Bluetooh Low Energy (BLE) which are supported by ESP-IDF 5.5.1 and Arduino Core 3.3.1.
-- Tested stable builds are provided for the ESP32, ESP32-S3, ESP32-C3, ESP32-C5, ESP32-C6, ESP32-P4 (with the ESP32-C6 for BLE and WiFi) and ESP32-H2.
+- Tested stable builds are provided for the ESP32, ESP32-S3, ESP32-C3, ESP32-C5, ESP32-C6, ESP32-P4 with the ESP32-C6 module and ESP32-H2.
-- Untested builds are provided for the ESP32-Solo1 and ESP32-P4 with the ESP32-C5 module (as the developers don't own one).
+- Untested builds are provided for the ESP32-Solo1 and ESP32-P4 with the ESP32-C5 module (as the developers don't own these devices).

 <b>Not supported ESP32 devices:</b>
 - The ESP32-S2 has no built-in BLE and as such can't run Nuki Hub.